cipherspec/py_moviecrawler/README.md

 Disclaimer: I'm not responsable for the use of this software.
 Check if downloading of movies is in accordance with the laws of your country!

 Description:
-Search for filecrypt links (ul, so) for movies from W-H. The best available releases are picked.
+Search for filecrypt links (ul, so) for movies from W-H. The best available releases are picked

 Usage: main.py [-h] [-o OUTPUT] [-m MISSING] [-t THREADS] file

+Example:
+python3 py_moviecrawler -o links.txt -i movies.txt -s --boerse-user BoerseUser --boerse-pw BoersePW
+python3 py_moviecrawler -o links.txt --scrap-all -t 8

+_1line/movie in movies.txt_

 ![Image](https://i.imgur.com/n0T4oXR.png)